Photovoltaics After 20 Years of Operation

 • Continued operation of the system under current market conditions

-• Partial or complete repowering to increase output
+• Partial or complete repowering to increase performance

-• Evaluation of the current and future system value
+• Evaluation of the current and future value of the system

-• Second-life utilisation of decommissioned modules upon dismantling
+• Second-life use of the modules after dismantling

-The right decision depends on a variety of technical, economic and ecological factors, including:
+The right decision depends on a variety of technical, economic, and ecological factors.
+These include, among others:

 • The technical condition of the system (e.g. module performance, electrical safety, soiling)

-• The effort and costs associated with possible upgrades
+• The effort and costs of possible conversions

 • Existing and future marketing opportunities (e.g. self-consumption, market prices, new subsidy models)

-To achieve this, we are combining proven measurement methods from both laboratory and practical settings with new approaches in digitalisation, automation and optimisation of on-site inspections.
-In a phased process, initial findings are validated by scientifically sound additional measurements to ensure maximum decision-making quality.
+In order to provide a well-founded assessment, we combine proven measurement methods from the laboratory and practice with new approaches from digitalization, automation, and optimization of on-site inspections.
+In a step-by-step process, initial findings are validated by scientifically sound additional measurements – for maximum decision-making quality.

 Sustainable Development Goals